bradbell/xrst/sphinx/test_out/heading_links.rst

 For each word in a heading,
 a link is included in the index from the word to the heading.
-In addition, each word is added to the html keyword meta data next to the section heading.
+In addition, each word is added to the html keyword meta data next to the page heading.

 .. meta::
    :keywords: labels